Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Methodology

-The shape and rate parameters of the Gamma distribution are also found by a MAP estimate, using the same regularization strategy as before.
 The expected value of the Gamma distribution becomes the desired heteroscedastic variance:

-In other words, the variance of the aleatoric uncertainty is the ratio of the outputs $\alpha$ and $\lambda$ of the variance network. \cref{sec: derivatives comparison} explains the advantages of this variance estimation, as opposed to directly using the NLL loss in \cref{eq: Lvar}.

-\subsection{Bayesian neural network training}
+\subsubsection{Bayesian Neural Network Training}

-Having determined the mean and aleatoric variance estimates, we then train a BNN by Bayesian inference with a warm-start for the mean, and fixing the aleatoric variance obtained in \cref{eq: aleatoric_variance}.
+Having determined the mean and aleatoric variance estimates, we then train a BNN with a warm-start for the mean, and assuming fixed aleatoric variance that is obtained from \cref{eq:aleatoric_variance}.
 In principle, the same network architecture can be used for the BNN and the mean network\footnote{Estimating epistemic uncertainty with BNNs can require a network with wider hidden layers when compared to a deterministic network that only estimates the mean.
 So, choosing a smaller mean network in Step 1 is also possible.
 However, we like the simplicity of not introducing a new network.}.
-The posterior of the BNN is determined by the Bayes rule, and it is proportional to the product of likelihood and prior:
+The posterior of the BNN is determined by Bayes' rule, and it is proportional to the product of likelihood and prior:

 where $p \left( \boldsymbol{\theta} \right)$ is the prior over the neural network parameters, and $p \left ( \mathcal{D} \mid \boldsymbol{\theta} \right)$ is the likelihood for the observations.
-In this work, we consider a Gaussian prior with zero mean and unit variance, and the likelihood is given by \cref{eq: Lvar}, i.e. it arises from a Gaussian observation distribution with heteroscedastic noise.
+In this work, we consider a Gaussian prior with zero mean and unit variance, and the likelihood is given by \cref{eq:Lvar}, i.e., it arises from a Gaussian observation distribution with heteroscedastic noise.
 The logarithm of the posterior becomes:

-where $\kappa$ is the precision of the prior distribution and $m$ is length of $\bm{\theta}$.
-Note that \cref{eq: expansion of posterior} is the same as \cref{eq: Lvar}, but now we explicitly include the prior terms.
+where $\kappa = 1.0$ is the precision of the prior distribution and $m$ is the length of $\bm{\theta}$.
+Note that \cref{eq:expansion of posterior} is the negative of \cref{eq:Lvar}, but now we explicitly include the prior terms. \cref{sec:details of BNNs} summarizes common Bayesian inference strategies, including the MCMC-based methods that sample directly from \cref{eq:expansion of posterior}, and VI methods that minimize the evidence lower bound (ELBO) (\Cref{sec:details of MCMC,sec:details of VI}, respectively).
+Importantly, since the aleatoric variance $\sigma_a^2(\mathbf{x}_n; \boldsymbol{\phi})$ is fixed from step 2 and is regarded as constant, it converges to the correct mode $\mu(\mathbf{x}_n; \boldsymbol{\theta})$, and has better and faster convergence (no gradient issue).